DevExpress/devextreme-documentation/concepts/05 UI Components/Sankey/05 Nodes and Links/08 Rearrange Nodes.md

-The **Sankey**'s algorithm distributes nodes between columns.
+The Sankey's algorithm distributes nodes between columns.
 This distribution ensures a proper node-to-node flow direction.
 You cannot move nodes from one column to another because this alters the flow direction.

 However, you can sort nodes within a column.
 Configure the [sortData](/api-reference/20%20Data%20Visualization%20Widgets/dxSankey/1%20Configuration/sortData.md '/Documentation/ApiReference/UI_Components/dxSankey/Configuration/#sortData') object so that its fields correspond to nodes.
 The field values should be node weights: the heavier the node, the lower it is in its column.
 Refer to the **sortData** description for an example.